• Home

 Keep reading to find out which 4 natural remedies for period pain Clementine Bay recommends and how you can use them at home during your period to manage cramps.

 Today, there are many different variations of heat therapy tools.
-The most commonly used being a good old hot water bottle.
+The most commonly used is a good old hot water bottle.

 Simply take your heating pad of choice and place it over your lower abdominal area.
 Alternatively, you can place the heating pad on your lower back if you feel that the abdominal area is too sensitive.
 You may wish to place your heat pad on your thighs if you’re experiencing thigh pain.